 Get (another) Birds Eye View of the City

 The Malaga Ferris Wheel, also known as the Noria Mirador Princess, is a 70 meter-high observation wheel based in Malaga port.
 The attraction offers breathtaking panoramic spectacular views up to 30 kilometers when the visibility is good.
 The trip takes approximately 15 minutes, during which the wheel makes three full turns.
 It runs from 11am – midnight and looks beautiful when lit up at night!

 The Muello Uno is the pedestrianized covered walkway and sophisticated harbor-side dining and shopping area whose modern look perfectly complements the culture and history of the old city.
 Head here for a stroll, a cocktail or a slap up meal with beautiful views of the city from across the water.

 The Best Day Trips from Malaga

-Once you have had your fill of city exploring, be sure to explore the wider Costa Del Sol region and beyond with the fantastic tours and day trip from Malaga.
+Once you have had your fill of city exploring, be sure to explore the wider Costa Del Sol region and beyond with the fantastic day trips and tour from málaga.

 El Caminito del Rey